 2. How has a relatively unknown storage company pulled this off?

-It turns out the answers to these questions are not unrelated, and simply come down to defining and executing a focused number of initiatives that benefit from VAST’s architectural strengths.
+It turns out the answers to these questions are not unrelated, and simply come down to defining and executing a focused number of initiatives that benefit from VAST’s Universal StorageUniversal Storage is a single storage system that is fast enough for primary storage, scalable enough for huge datasets and affordable enough to use for the full range of a customers data, thus eliminating the tyranny of tiers. architectural strengths.

 Know Thine Product, Know Thyself

 To answer the first question: Massive growth has never been the absolute goal of VAST Data, we built this company with a mission to simplify storage to enable our customers’ operational and application agendas.
 Growth is simply the fortunate byproduct of making a product that just works and knowing where to position it.
 Do we know if we’ll always be the fastest growing storage company…? no…but we do know that if we stay focused, good things can and do happen.

 To start, I’ll share the first slide that I showed during my first board presentation in 2016: